tscholze/xamarin-cognitive-services-news-app/README.md

 # Invia.News

-> This is a simple use case and play-around Xamarin.Forms app to use the [Microsoft Cogntive Service](https://www.microsoft.com/cognitive-services/en-us/apis) Text Analytics API.
+> This is a simple use case and play-around Xamarin.Forms Android and iOS app to use the [Microsoft Cogntive Service](https://www.microsoft.com/cognitive-services/en-us/apis) Text Analytics API.
 It parses the English version of the [Deutsche Welle](http://www.dw.com/en/top-stories/s-9097) news and calculates the individual happiness (sentiment) of each article.

 ## Prerequirements
 - Windows 10 / macOS